featbit/featbit/CONTRIBUTING.md

 ### What you can contribute in this repo? :punch:

-- You found a bug and you want to fix it 🐛
+- You found a bug, and you want to fix it 🐛
-- Some feature suggestions (new feature, enhancement, etc), and you want to contribute it (design/code/etc) ✨
+- Some feature suggestions (new feature, enhancement, etc.), and you want to contribute it (design/code/etc.) ✨
-- You found that our code/product is ugly, unsafe or just "not good", contribute your solution 🚀
+- You found that our code/product is ugly, unsafe, or "not good”, and you want to contribute your solution 🚀
-- You're looking for an open-source to contribute your energy 🔥
+- You're looking for an open-source project to contribute your energy 🔥
-- You're looking for an open-source to learn programming skills 👩‍🎓
+- You're looking for an open-source project to learn and practice programming skills 👩‍🎓

 ### Let's Contribute :+1: